sizovs/boring-stack/README.md

 * Litestream for streaming DB replication
 * Caddy for zero-downtime deployments and and automatic TLS[^1]

 [^1]: If I were to build the app with Go, the Caddy reverse proxy could have been eliminated, leaving us with fewer moving parts and less overhead.
 Go apps can do [TLS automation](github.com/caddyserver/certmagic) (Caddy uses it under the hood) and [graceful upgrades](https://blog.cloudflare.com/graceful-upgrades-in-go/) similar to Caddy and Nginx.
-And you can [safely](https://mgdm.net/weblog/systemd/) bind it to port 80 or 443 without compromising security.
+Thanks to systemd, you can [safely](https://mgdm.net/weblog/systemd/) bind it to port 80 or 443 without compromising security.

 ☺️ The dependencies are minimal, giving a refreshing feel after dealing with bloated frameworks.